 - $200 bonus for receiving a $2,000 direct deposit and opening a virtual wallet with Performance Spend.

 - $300 bonus for receiving a $5,000 direct deposit and opening a virtual wallet with Performance Select.

-PNC is based in Wilmington, Delaware and earned four out of five stars in Bankrate’s latest review of its financial health.
+PNC is based in Wilmington, Delaware and earned four out of five stars in Bankrate’s full review of its products and offerings.

 Elements Financial: $200 bonus

 An Indiana-based credit union is offering a $200 bonus to new members who open a high interest checking account and enter a promotional code (CHECK200).
 To qualify for the bonus you must: